retobuergisser/homepage/content/home/publications.md

     exclude_featured: false
     exclude_future: false
     exclude_past: false

+  # Filter toolbar (optional).
+  # Add or remove as many filters (`filter_button` instances) as you like.
+  # To show all items, set `tag` to "*".
+  # To filter by a specific tag, set `tag` to an existing tag name.
+  # To remove the toolbar, delete the entire `filter_button` block.
+  filter_button:
+    - name: All
+      tag: '*'
+    - name: Deep Learning
+      tag: Deep Learning
+    - name: Other
+      tag: Demo

   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how much pages you would like to display (0 = all pages)